CARTaGENE biobank: Legal monitoring

-CARTaGENE is monitored by the Research ethics Board of the Sainte-Justine University Health Center.
+CARTaGENE is monitored by the research ethics Board of the Sainte-Justine University Health Center.
 It is also under the supervision of the Information Access Commission (the CAI).
 This organization authorizes the transfer of information from the RAMQ to the call center that contacts participants and all personal information held by CARTaGENE is subject to surveillance by the CAI.

 Access

-Participant medical history is maintained at a centralized governmental database (RAMQ) allowing researchers to track these individuals for the duration of the study and monitor all medical events, prescriptions of drugs and deaths.
+Participant medical history is maintained at a centralized governmental database (RAMQ), allowing researchers to track these individuals for the duration of the study and monitor all medical events, prescriptions of drugs and deaths.
 The personal information connecting medical records to the patient identification undergoes de-identification and is coded by CARTaGENE, but handled and managed by the RAMQ ensuring patient confidentiality.

 Researchers can request access to the CARTaGENE data through the Canadian Partnership for Tomorrow Project Portal.
-Researchers must submit an application and undergo evaluation by an independent Sample and Data Access Committee (SDAC). eThe dataset is available to researchers in industry and academic institutions, nationally and internationally.
+Researchers must submit an application and undergo evaluation by an independent Sample and Data Access Committee (SDAC).
+The dataset is available to researchers in industry and academic institutions.
 Applications detailing their project proposal are a requirement for review by an independent committee, the Sample and Data Access Committee (SDAC).
 The scientific management of CARTaGENE along with the SDAC determines if data or results should need to be returned to the project.
 Submission for access to the dataset is done directly online.